-- Review interactive reports that provide quantitative data about improvements achieved and monitor how well achievements are maintained over time.
-Reports contain filtering and drill-down functionality by a variety of dimensions including R-SCAN topic, imaging clinical indications, ordering department/practice/groups, etc. to help draw insights from the data.
-Currently, reports are site-specific; registry comparison reports are not yet available.
+- Review an interactive report (see video example) that provides quantitative data about improvements achieved and monitor how well achievements are maintained over time.
+The report contain filtering and drill-down functionality by a variety of dimensions including R-SCAN topic, imaging clinical indications, ordering department/practice/groups, etc. to help draw insights from the data.
+Currently, the report if facility-specific; registry comparison reports are not yet available.

 - Review image-ordering adherence to the ACR’s Appropriateness Criteria for a growing list of imaging areas, both facility-wide and by service line.